noesisthink/winbbi/README.md

-# winbbi 🚀 | High-Performance BigWig Reader for Windows
+# winbbi 🚀 | blazingly fast BigWig for Windows-Python Native Go parser + cgo → CPython bindings.
+Zero friction for genomic workflows.

-> A blazingly fast BigWig file parser tailored for Windows, built with Go for bioinformatics workflows—empowering ChIP-seq, ATAC-seq, and genomic data analysis with zero friction! 🧬
+> A blazingly fast BigWig parser tailored for Windows Python environments.
+Implemented in Go with cgo → CPython C-API bindings to deliver native .pyd extensions — ideal for ChIP-seq, ATAC-seq and genomic data pipelines. 🧬

 Designed specifically for bioinformatics researchers and developers working on Windows, `winbbi` delivers high-speed access to raw and zoomed signals from BigWig files.
 With Go-powered performance, native Windows optimization, and zero external dependencies, it’s the ultimate tool for handling large-scale genomic datasets (even GB-sized files) with minimal setup.